-Immortelle, or Helichrysum, is a really remarkable plant.
-As well as being known for it’s wonderful flowers and foliage it’s also fantastic for drying flowers as they hold their beauty for a long time after.
+Immortelle, or Helichrysum as it’s also known, is a really remarkable plant.
+As well as having wonderful flowers it’s also fantastic for drying flowers as they hold their beauty for a long time after.

-So if you want to to add a touch of Mediterranean charm to your garden the this will guide will help you to grow Immortelle successfully.
+So if you want to add some Mediterranean appeal to your garden Imortelle is a good choice.
+This guide will show you how to grow Imortelle successfully and enjoy it’s lovely flowers.

 Understanding Immortelle